Balooga/balooga.github.io/content/posts/rpc-vs-rest.md

 And then use `POST`, always returning a `HTTP 200 OK` response to each request _processed by the service_.

-Our RPC `POST` service that's not "RESTful" should return only `HTTP 200 OK` for all cases and include in the response body an application specific status code that defines how the client is to interpret the response.
+Our RPC `POST` service, that's 100% definitely not "RESTful", should return only `HTTP 200 OK` for all cases and include in a response body an application specific status code that defines how the client is to interpret the response.
 To the effect of;

 ```json
 {